Release date: 17 May 2023

 The sessions, organised by West Sussex County Council’s Digital Safety Team, are being held on the following dates:

-- Wednesday 2 August 10am – 3pm at Horsham Library with an online webinar also available in person from 00 - 11.30am.
+- Wednesday 2 August 10am – 11.30am at Horsham Library with an online webinar also available in person at the same time.

-- Tuesday 15 August 10am – 3pm at Bognor Library with an online webinar also available in person from 00 - 11.30am.
+- Tuesday 15 August 10am – 11.30am at Bognor Regis Library with an online webinar also available in person at the same time.

 The webinars will provide individuals with the knowledge on how to spot scams and what to do if they, or their family, become a victim of online fraud.